realA10001986/Time-Circuits-Display/README.md

 Then enter the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) and set your favorite *Destination* and *Last time departed* times.

 Note that time-travelling will naturally lead to the displays showing other times.
-To bring them back without rebooting, type 998 followed by ENTER.
+To bring them back without rebooting, enter keypad command 998.

 #### 	&#9193; I want my TCD to show/cycle movie times